de956/openVPN/README.md

      [Stubby](https://github.com/getdnsapi/stubby) or [Unbound](https://github.com/NLnetLabs/unbound)

-     :exclamation: Before configuring, you must have your ports free (if for example you are already using Pi-hole) and update the rules for UFW :exclamation:
+     :exclamation: Before configuring, you must have your ports open (if for example you are already using Pi-hole) and update the rules for UFW :exclamation: